Questions to Ask Before You Charter

 For an in-depth historical safety analysis on the company you plan to charter with, obtain a "CHEQ" (Charter Evaluation and Qualification) report through ARGUS International, Inc. ARGUS is the worldwide leader in on-site safety audits for charter operators, corporate flight departments and commercial airlines.
 Obtain your CHEQ report by visiting www.aviationresearch.com under "Products and Services" and learn more about the charter company, the crews and the planes before you travel.

-In 2018, Valley Air Service, Inc. celebrates 24 years of service, with an unblemished safety record since we began in 1994.
+Valley Air Service, Inc. is has an unblemished safety record since we began in 1994.
 We’re happy to provide you with our TripCHEQ report upon request.

 How often and at what training center do your pilots train?

 All pilots should attend formal simulator training at least annually.
 Since formal training is costly, some companies opt to train "in-house" using a "Check Airman" to abide by the FAA mandate for training.
 While this is approved by the FAA, a "Check Airman" may be an employee of that charter company and is responsible for giving his co-workers both a verbal exam and a short flight exam.
 Be sure to ask for a copy of the simulator training records for the crew that will be flying you.

 Valley Air Service, Inc. pilots receive bi-annual (Captains) and annual (First Officers) full-motion simulator training at FlightSafety International.
 We firmly believe the best safety equipment in any plane is a well-trained pilot.
 Simulator training allows pilots to practice and perfect routine and emergency procedures that cannot be practiced in a classroom or in an actual aircraft the way they can be practiced in a simulator.

 May I see a copy of your D085?